MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M13_Azure_Deployments_Using_Resource_Manager_Templates.md

     }
     ```

-1. Last, update the template schema version from 2015-01-01 to 2019-04-01, by updating the first few lines in the template definition file as follows:
+1. Last, make sure schema version is 2019-04-01 (ignore warning/errors if shown in VS Code) :

     ```json
         {